 - (1) The notional general income will not reconcile with rate income in the financial statements in the corresponding year.
 The statements are reported on an accrual accounting basis which include amounts that relate to prior years' rates income. - (2) Adjustments account for changes in the number of assessments and any increase or decrease in land value occurring during the year.
 The adjustments are called 'supplementary valuations' as defined in the Valuation of Land Act 1916. - (3) The 'special variation percentage' is inclusive of the rate peg percentage and where applicable Crown land adjustment. - (4) Valuation objections are unexpected changes in land values as a result of land owners successfully objecting to the land value issued by the Valuer-General.
-Councils can claim the value of the income lost due to valuation objections in any single year. - (6) Carry forward amounts which are in excess (an amount that exceeds the permissible income) require ministerial approval by order published in the NSW Government Gazette in accordance with section 512 of the Local Government Act 1993.
+Councils can claim the value of the income lost due to valuation objections in any single year. - (5) Unused catch-up amounts will be deducted if they are not caught up within 2 years.
+Usually councils will have a nominal carry forward figure.
+These amounts can be adjusted for in setting the rates in a future year. - (6) Carry forward amounts which are in excess (an amount that exceeds the permissible income) require ministerial approval by order published in the NSW Government Gazette in accordance with section 512 of the Local Government Act 1993.
 The OLG will extract these amounts from Council's Permissible income for general rates Statement in the financial data return (FDR) to administer this process.